Hyddwn/HyddwnServer/system/localization/readme.txt

 Localization in Aura is done through a "gettext"-like system, which is commonly used for this type of work.
-The server reads the ".po" file specified specified in the configuration from the localization folder and uses the translated lines.
+The server reads the ".po" file specified in the configuration from the localization folder and uses the translated lines.
 If a line is not translated, it uses the original, English version instead.